j-lepard/Prolonged_Length_of_Stay/Readme.md

 * [ ] Create an 'intermediate' categorization - currently either LOS (very specific) and Prolonged (binary).
 Create bins to represent 'degree' of PLOS
 * [ ] Broaden data set - currently constrained to INSPIRE.
 Include other data sets such as MIMIC, PMSI,HiRID,AUMC

-### Models

-LightGBM:

-LightGBM provides support for categorical features and handles them efficiently.
-It uses techniques like "Histogram-based Learning" and "Gradient-based One-Side Sampling (GOSS)" to process categorical features without the need for one-hot encoding.
-This means that you can use LightGBM directly with datasets that contain categorical variables, and it will handle them seamlessly.
-LightGBM also allows you to specify which columns are categorical, making it suitable for mixed data types.

-CatBoost:

-CatBoost is designed specifically with a focus on categorical feature handling.
-It uses a specialized method for encoding categorical variables called "Ordered Target Encoding."
-CatBoost automatically detects and encodes categorical features without manual intervention.
-It also includes techniques like "Ordered Boosting" and "Bayesian Regularization" to improve performance and reduce overfitting.